ryancramerdesign/ProcessWire/README.md

 /site/assets/cache/Modules.*

-If using Form Builder, make sure you have version 0.2.2 or newer, as older versions did not support ProcessWire 2.4/2.5+.
+If using Form Builder, make sure you have version 0.2.2 or newer, as older versions did not support ProcessWire 2.4+.
+For ProcessWire 2.6 we recommend using FormBuilder 0.2.4 or newer.

 If your site still doesn't work, remove the /wire/ directory completely.
 Then upload a fresh copy of the /wire/ directory.